meedan/meedan.com/README.md

 ## Even quicker start: copy editing via github.com

-If you want to just change some copywriting, you really don't even need to set up the app locally.
+If you want to just change some copywriting, you really don’t even need to set up the app locally.

 Copy edits can go in a yaml file like `en.yml`, for English.— https://github.com/meedan/meedan.com/blob/develop/locales/en.yml.

-You can edit the copy using github.com by clicking 'edit' on that file. ^^
+You can edit the copy using github.com by clicking ‘edit’ on that file. ^^

 Make sure you are on the `develop` branch.